schalkventer/yars/README.md

 **Granted it's already a strange time just to be human (judging by the current state of affairs).**

 Furthermore, it is increasing becoming a stranger time to be front-end developer too.
-Not only are there an exhausting lists of competing, and often conflicting, ways to structure front-end projects.
-There is a barrage of neverending Twitter-wars on the degree to which one should rely on JavaScript to whether the CSS language itself is an sufficient mechanism to style our interfaces.
+Not only are there exhaustive lists of competing, and often conflicting, ways to structure front-end projects.
+As you're reading this, the daily Twitter-wars burn ever bright.
+These range from the degree to which one should rely on JavaScript to whether the CSS language itself is an sufficient mechanism to style our interfaces.

 Unfortunately, things don't get much better upon narrowing our scope to a specific tool-chain and/or technology.
 Granted, there are degrees to which specific tools lend themselves to disagreement amongst their various communities.
 As the universe would have it, my preferred tool-chain, the [React](https://reactjs.org/) ecosystem is one of the bigger offenders.